 Theology & Religious Studies Course Offerings

-This course will introduce students to the principal elements of Christian theology, particularly in the Catholic tradition, including biblical studies, historical and systematic theology and ethics.
-It will address foundational theological questions, including: What does it mean to study God, and why do we do it?
-What sources are available for the investigation of God and how do we evaluate these sources?
-What images and metaphors have been and continue to be used for God?
-What implications does belief in God have on ethical behavior and the building of communities?
+This course will introduce students to the principal elements of Christian theology, particularly in the Catholic tradition, including biblical studies, historical and systematic theology, and ethics.
+It will address foundational theological questions, including: what does it mean to study God, and why do we do it; what sources are available for the investigation of God and how do we evaluate these sources; what images and metaphors have been and continue to be used for God; and what implications does belief in God have on ethical behavior and the building of communities?

-RELS 201 The Bible Yesterday and Today – GS1 C-CI
+THRS 201 The Bible Yesterday and Today - C-CI

-The Bible plays a greater role in American culture than in any other Western society, a fact demonstrated from the current debates surrounding the teaching of evolution in public schools or the legalization of same-sex marriage.
-This course explores the following questions: What are the historical reasons for the Bible’s present influence?
-What were the social, political, literary and religious beliefs of the biblical authors?
-How has the biblical text been interpreted by both Jews and Christians for the past 2,000 years, and how have these interpretations influenced modern beliefs about the Bible?
+The Bible plays a greater role in American culture than in any other Western society, a fact demonstrated by the current debates surrounding the teaching of evolution in public schools or the legalization of same-sex marriage.
+This course explores the following questions: what are the historical reasons for the Bible’s present influence; what were the social, political, literary and religious beliefs of the biblical authors; how has the biblical text been interpreted by both Jews and Christians for the past 2,000 years; and how have these interpretations influenced modern beliefs about the Bible.

 In its most basic sense, theology is talk about God.
 This course investigates the Christian tradition’s “God talk” by exploring the historical development of doctrines of God as well as engaging contemporary images and concepts of God, giving attention to currents of feminist, liberationist, process, and post-modernist understandings of God.

 THRS / AMER 221 Religion in America - C-DD

 Examines the historical development of religious movements in America, both mainstream and peripheral groups, and analyzes the religious perceptions by which Americans have viewed themselves as a nation and culture, including a contemporary assessment.